DoDAO-io/dodao-aave-guides/generated/markdown/aave-npm-packages.md

 ## [@aave/protocol-js](https://www.npmjs.com/package/@aave/protocol-js)

-Contains smart-contracts and methods that allows user to interact with and develop applications using the Aave protocol.
-These smart-contracts can be grouped depending on their functionality.
-They provide the user with libraries which provide methods to do many of the basic functionality of the Aave protocol.
+Contains smart-contract interfaces and Javascript libraries that allows user to interact with and develop applications using the Aave protocol. the user with libraries which provide methods to Using this library, the user can use many of the basic functionality/features of the Aave protocol.

 #### Data Formatting methods
 `formatUserSummaryData`: